viper-010/Python_YT/06-Variables-and-Data-Types/06-Variables-&-Data-Types_tutorial.md

 ### Dict:
 A dictionary is an unordered collection of data containing a key:value pair.
-The key:value pairs are enclosed within curly brackets.Dict's are mutable and can be modified after creation.
+The key:value pairs are enclosed within curly brackets.
+Dict's are mutable and can be modified after creation.

 **Example:**